2025 Jaffar Express hijacking: Domestic

 Punjab governor Sardar Saleem Haider Khan also condemned the attack, considering the insurgents to be inhuman for targeting civilians and wishing for the speedy recovery of injured victims.
 Pakistan Tehreek-e-Insaf (PTI) party leader Asad Qaiser voiced concern over the attack but also claimed that Balochistan's flawed government policies allowed for it to occur.
-Pakistan People's Party leader and digital media head Umar Rehman Malik strongly condemned the attack emphasizing that such cowardly acts will never break Pakistan's spirit or weaken the nation's unwavering resolve against terrorism.
+Pakistan People's Party leader and digital media head Umar Rehman Malik strongly condemned the attack emphasising that such cowardly acts will never break Pakistan's spirit or weaken the nation's unwavering resolve against terrorism.
 Malik gave his condolences to the victims and their families and commended the efforts and swift response of the security forces.
 In a statement, Malik said "Our prayers are with the victims and their families, and we hope for the safe rescue of all hostages and the swift recovery of the injured.
 The perpetrators of this heinous attack must be brought to justice.
 Pakistan will never bow to terror, Inshallah."
-The party's chairman Bilawal Bhutto Zardari called for revisiting the National Action Plan to better counter terrorism, criticizing the prime minister for not yet having done so.
+The party's chairman Bilawal Bhutto Zardari called for revisiting the National Action Plan to better counter terrorism, criticising the prime minister for not yet having done so.
 On X, the Human Rights Commission of Pakistan said it was "gravely concerned" by the attack and advocated for "urgent rights-based, pro-people consensus on the issues faced by citizens in Balochistan and to find a peaceful, political solution".
 Following the conflict, the BLA rejected the Pakistani military's claim to the hijack conflict having ended, arguing that battles were still continuing and that Pakistani forces were suffering heavy casualties; they claimed that they executed 214 hostages but did not provide evidence for such.

 On 13 March 2025, governmental parties threw accusations at each other during a National Assembly conference.
 Khawaja Asif, the Minister of Defence and a member of the Pakistan Muslim League (N) party, disapproved of PTI for discrediting the military's operation against the BLA.
 Asad Qaiser of PTI responded by blaming the conflict on the failures of intelligence agencies and Sharif's regime.
 The involved parties unanimously passed a resolution condemning the hijacking incident of the Jaffar Express and commending the Pakistani military and law enforcement agencies for their actions.
 Multiple Pakistani universities held rallies to condemn the train attack directly, namely Karachi University, Shaheed Mohtarma Benazir Bhutto Medical University, University of Sindh, Sindh Madressatul Islam University, and Sukkur IBA University.